TNVollmer/mae-player/README.md

 ## On Game Start

 Instead of the usual money management the player uses all money to create robots.
 In case of 500 the player will buy 5 robots.
-Those robots consist of one scout, three miners and one warrior.
+Those robots consist of at least one scout and miners and warriors, depending on what percentages are set.

+## Known Issue

+Due to how this player is designed to keep the database, it is possible to experience some issues in the late game (about 50+ robots), in which the player can't keep up with the time needed to send commands and the available time to do so.
+This may also cause issues with the money management or the robot behaviour itself.